Travelling with dogs is highly rewarding for both yourself and your pooch.

 - Insurance certificate & policy documents

 Different countries will have different requirements when travelling with dogs, so you’ll need to make sure you’re aware of what’s needed in advance.
-Here are some great resources I’ve found that should help:
+Here are some great resources we’ve found that should help:

 - For European travel: Taking Your Dog to Europe: A Guide to Vaccines & Paperwork